 Common allergens that can trigger hives are:

-Some bacterial and fungal infections can cause hives.
+Some viral and bacterial can cause hives.
 Examples of these conditions include:

-These types of hives themselves aren’t contagious, but if the condition that causes them spreads, you too could develop hives if you develop the condition.
+These types of hives themselves aren’t contagious, but if the condition that causes them spreads to you, you could also develop hives.

 These infections can spread through: